amoilanen/WordTree/README.md

 4. Redefining Turing test.
 Machine passes the test if it can reconstruct universal representation from any random text in any language and translates the text to any other language with 100% accuracy.

 5. Words can be easily added to a language from other languages, also points out commonality.
 Just follow common grammar rules in that language

+6. In different contexts various languages demonstrate different variability: i.e. same phrase in English but two different phrases in Dutch